buzzware/cascade/api_docs/using_cascade/simple_overview/defining_models.md

 ### ID Property

 Cascade-managed models require a property with the `[CascadeId]` attribute.
+Theoretically, any value type could work, but only string, int and long have been tested.

 ```csharp
 public class Docket : SuperModel